 Making homemade bread is an artform, one that takes practice and a meticulous attention to detail to perfect.
-It is so disappointing and frustrating when bread doesn’t come out right.
+That’s why it’s so disappointing and frustrating when it doesn’t come out right.

 Usually, dense bread (especially at the bottom) is the result of too little gas getting in the dough and not making its way through the whole loaf.
-But knowing this fact alone does not help you improve your bread-making skills.
+But knowing this fact alone doesn’t help you improve your bread-making skills.

 We will look at various factors that impact bread density, and how to adjust your recipe or techniques to get a better outcome with your next loaf.